 In the seventies the US models ranking was changing fast, crowing the Ford Pinto in 1974, the Oldsmobile Cutlass in 1975 and 1976 and the Chevrolet Impala/Caprice in 1977, 1978 and 1979.
 In 1980 the Chevrolet Citation takes the lead before being passed by lil sis the Chevrolet Chevette in 1981.
 And this would mark the last year a Passenger Car topped the US sales charts, because the Ford F-Series jumped into pole position in 1982 and has not let go of it since, holding the title of best-selling vehicle in the country for 38 years in a row and peaking at 939,511 sales in 2004.

 The Ford F-Series became America’s best-selling vehicle in 1982 and never looked back…

-The Ford Taurus is the last American model to have led the US Passenger Car ranking – in 1996.
+The Ford Taurus is the last US model to have been the #1 car at home (1996).

 USA 1908-1927: Ford Model T makes the automobile popular

 USA 1927-1932: Ford Model A sells 4.8 million units in 4 years